ebrengle/workout-generator/README.md

 ```

-##Remove A Workout
+##Remove an Exercise
-I am over this workout becuase it's too hard on my knees so I want to remove it.
+I am over this exercise becuase it's too hard on my knees so I want to remove it.

 Usage Example:
 ```
 > ./workout-generator
-1. Add a workout
+1. Add an exercise
 2. List all exercises
 3. Create Workout
+4. View Workouts
-4. Exit
+5. Exit

 > 2